Silbena/ProtCon/README.md

 # ProtCon
-Protein sequence files batch converter
+ProtCon is a protein sequence files batch converter.

-ProtCon is sequence files converter.
 Able to convert both single files and batches of diverse sequence files.

 # Supported formats
 - FASTA